 medium scallions, white and green parts thinly sliced and separated

 Large serving dish

-- Boil the potatoes: Place the potatoes and 1/2 teaspoon of the salt in a medium pot and cover with cool water.
-Bring to a simmer over high heat; this will take about 10 minutes.
-Reduce the heat to a simmer and cook until the potatoes are tender, 10 to 12 minutes.
+Boil the potatoes.
+Place the russet and red potatoes and 1/2 teaspoon of the salt in a medium pot and cover with cool water.
+Bring to a simmer over high heat.
+Reduce the heat as needed to maintain a simmer and cook until the potatoes are tender, 10 to 12 minutes.
 Meanwhile, brown the butter.

-- Brown the butter: While the potatoes are cooking, melt the butter in a 12-inch skillet (preferable something with a lightly colored interior) over medium-high heat.
+Brown the butter.
+While the potatoes are cooking, melt the butter in a 12-inch skillet (preferable something with a lightly colored interior) over medium-high heat.
 Bring the butter to a simmer and cook until it browns and smells nutty, about 7 minutes.
-Pour off 1/4 cup of the browned butter and set aside.
+Pour off 1/4 cup of the browned butter into a small heatproof bowl and set aside.

 Cook the cabbage.
 Return the pan with the remaining browned butter to medium heat and add the cabbage and the whites of the scallions.
 The pan will be quite full, but the cabbage will wilt, making stirring easier.
 Season with the remaining 1/2 teaspoon salt and pepper.
 Cook until tender and lightly browned, about 8 minutes.